What are the Best Digital Nomad Family Destinations in 2026?

 13. Copenhagen, Denmark

-- Location: Copenhagen is Denmark’s capital, located on the eastern coast of Zealand, along the Øresund Strait.
+- Location: Copenhagen is Denmark’s capital, located on the eastern coast of Zealand.

 - Population: About 800,000 people live in the city and 1.3 million in the greater metropolitan area.

-- Languages spoken: Danish is the official language, but many locals are fluent in English, so language barriers are rarely a problem.
+- Languages spoken: Danish is the official language, but most locals are fluent in English, so language barriers are rarely a problem.

-Copenhagen is one of the safest cities in the world, with a crime index under 30.
-Violent crime is almost unheard of, and families feel very secure living here.
-Healthcare and public services are also excellent.
+Copenhagen is one of the safest cities in the world.
+Violent crime is extremely rare, and most families feel very secure.
+Healthcare and public services are excellent, and getting around the city is easy and reliable.

 Cost of Living in Copenhagen